 Kenilworth Castle rises from the ruins in Minecraft recreation

-Kenilworth Castle has been restored to its former glory – within the computer game Minecraft.
+Kenilworth Castle has been restored to its former glory with the help of the computer game Minecraft.

-English Heritage commissioned experts in the popular online block-building game to recreate the Warwickshire landmark, which has stood in ruins for more than 300 years.
+Expert virtual builders, Blockworks, have brought the popular game to the Warwickshire landmark which has stood in ruins for more than 300 years.

-The charity is running Minecraft workshops at two of its sites this summer so visitors can try their own hand at rebuilding a famous castle in the shadow of the real thing.
+Visitors can rebuild two of its famous sites at Minecraft workshops hosted by English Heritage this summer.

-English Heritage commissioned expert virtual builders, Blockworks, to restore the royal castle as part of the #LoveCastles season.
+As part of the #LoveCastles season, the charity are hoping that the visualisation shows what Kenilworth may have looked like when Queen Elizabeth I visited many years ago.

 English Heritage head properties curator Jeremy Ashbee, said: “Awesome though it remains, an intact Kenilworth Castle isn’t that easy to visualise – there are huge gaps where walls have been demolished, roofs and floors stolen, and the contents sold off or destroyed.

-“This Minecraft model undoubtedly captures the essence of the castle that greeted Elizabeth I in 1575 – towering buildings, fashionable high Elizabethan windows, the huge lake surrounding it, and the magnificent privy garden.
+He added: “This Minecraft model undoubtedly captures the essence of the castle that greeted Elizabeth I in 1575 – towering buildings, fashionable high Elizabethan windows, the huge lake surrounding it, and the magnificent privy garden.
 All this will help the public to imagine what the castle was like in its heyday.”

 Minecraft workshops are taking place at Dover Castle on August 19 and Kenilworth Castle on August 26.
 YouTuber Amy Lee33 will be on hand to coach players in the art of virtual castle building.